 Source: FactSet, as of September 2019.
 MSCI World Total Return Index, cumulative, monthly, February 2009 to September 2019.

 NEW HIGHS LEAD TO CONTINUING BULL

 Corrections are common and healthy features of bull markets.
-Corrections can give investors confidence the market has digested their fears, enabling the bull market to continue.
+Corrections can give investors confidence the market has digested their fears, helping to enable the bull market to continue.